cybertraining-dsc/sp21-599-358/project/index.md

 ### Running CARLA

+#### System Requirements
+This project uses windows 10 along with visual studio code and python 3.7.
+Note that this project may work with other systems, but CARLA is a resource intensive program.

+> OS Version: Windows 10.0.18363 Build 18363
+> GPU: NVIDIA GTX 1660 Super
+> RAM: 32 GB

 In this study the CARLA version 0.9.9 is being used along with python 3.7 to control the vehicle.
 The vehicle being used in this paper is a red Tesla Model3 with only one camera sensor.
 #### Download for CARLA version 0.9.9
 > <https://github.com/carla-simulator/carla/releases/tag/0.9.9
 > [^1]

+The file to download is shown below:
+> CARLA_0.9.9.zip
 ## 3. Deep Learning Algorithm for Self Driving Cars

 To train the neural network for the self driving car there will be using a neural network that can learn from its previous iterations much like